mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 If we first train our model based on the intermediate ground truth and then optimize the parameters of the remaining steps independently, but on the same data pool, we still risk overfitting these parameters as explained above.
 Simply speaking, we expect the output of our model to be better on our training data as on unseen data.
-This means if we optimize our remaining parameters based on this "best case" output (btw. the same would be true if we use the intermediate ground truth as input for the parameter optimization).
+This means that we optimize our remaining parameters based on this "best case" output (btw. the same would be true if we use the intermediate ground truth as input for the parameter optimization).
-Depending on the exact model and algorithm, this might not generalize well to unseen data, were the output of model component is less ideal.
+Depending on the exact model and algorithm, this might not generalize well to unseen data, where the output of model component is less ideal.
-Therefore, it would be safer to tune these parameters based on the prediction on unseen data, as shown above in the cross validation approach.
+Therefore, it would be safer to tune these parameters based on the prediction on unseen data, as shown above in the cross-validation approach.

 .. _eval_algorithms_2: